 Judd Ruggill joined the University of Arizona in 2016 as part of the Computational Media Cluster initiative, and in 2017 became the founding Head of the Department of Public & Applied Humanities.
-From 2008-2016, he was a faculty member in the School of Social and Behavioral Sciences at Arizona State University and a member of the graduate faculty of the Department of English, the Hugh Downs School of Human Communication, the New College of Interdisciplinary Arts & Sciences, and the Walter Cronkite School of Journalism & Mass Communication.
-He holds a PhD in Comparative Cultural and Literary Studies from the University of Arizona (2005), a BA in English/American Literature from the University of California, Santa Cruz (1994), and he and colleague Ken McAllister co-direct the Learning Games Initiative, a transdisciplinary, inter-institutional research group they founded in 1999 to study, teach with, build, and archive computer games.
+From 2008-2016, he was a faculty member in the School of Social & Behavioral Sciences at Arizona State University and a member of the graduate faculty of the Department of English, the Hugh Downs School of Human Communication, the New College of Interdisciplinary Arts & Sciences, and the Walter Cronkite School of Journalism & Mass Communication.
+He holds a PhD in Comparative Cultural & Literary Studies from the University of Arizona (2005), a BA in English/American Literature from the University of California, Santa Cruz (1994), and he and colleague Ken McAllister co-direct the Learning Games Initiative, a transdisciplinary, inter-institutional research group they founded in 1999 to study, teach with, build, and archive computer games.

 Judd primarily researches play and the technologies, industries, and sociocultural phenomena that enable it.
-He has published and presented on topics ranging from xenolinguistics to the wicked problem of collaboration, and is currently working on a book with colleague Ken McAllister about archiving.
+He has published and presented on topics ranging from xenolinguistics to the wicked problem of collaboration, and is currently working on a book with Ken McAllister about archiving.
 In his spare time he plays the double bass.

 Samples of his scholarship may be found here.